Offshore Investing: Opening Offshore Brokerage & Investment Accounts

 Online brokerages are for those who would like to manage it themselves, usually done entirely remotely through an online platform.
 This allows for the individual to act as a broker and manage their own trades and accounts.

-There are any number of reasons why people choose to establish an offshore brokerage account, whether that be for confidentiality, security, future planning, or wealth protection.
+There are a number of reasons why people choose to establish an offshore brokerage account, whether that be for confidentiality, security, future planning, or wealth protection.

 Offshore investing or an offshore investment account is just like a domestic account with numerous added benefits such as: